genomicepidemiology/ARGprofiler/README.md

 ## Getting started

+There are some prerequisites for using ARGfinder:

+* The user needs to download and index the 2 reference databases (mOTUs and PanRes)
+	* test

-ARGfinder make use of Snakemake profile to specify configuration of the pipeline.
+* The pipeline make use of Snakemake profile to specify configuration of the pipeline.
 The various flags that are needed, are specified in the files of the ``` profile_argfinder ``` directory.